 A wealth of information on protecting IP is freely available to U.S. rights holders.
 Some excellent resources for companies regarding intellectual property include the following:

-Anyone wanting to carry out business in Singapore must register with the Accounting and Corporate Regulatory Authority (ACRA).
-CS Singapore offers the International Company Profile service (http://export.gov/singapore/servicesforu.s.companies/internationalcompanyprofile/index.asp) to American firms wishing to check the bona fides of existing or potential partners.
+Entities wanting to carry out business in Singapore must register with the Accounting and Corporate Regulatory Authority (ACRA).
+CS Singapore offers the International Company Profile (http://www.buyusa.gov/singapore/en/icp.html) service to American firms wishing to check the bona fides of existing or potential partners.
 Alternately, U.S. firms can run a check on Singapore companies by accessing the ACRA database via www.acra.gov.sg.
 Other credit agency includes Infocredit D&B (http://www.icdnb.com.sg).

 Accounting and Tax Services: The major international accounting firms operate in Singapore.
 Public accountants and at least one partner of a public accounting firm must reside in Singapore.
 Only public accountants who are members of the Institute of Certified Public Accountants of Singapore (http://www.icpas.org.sg) and registered with the Public Accountants Board may practice in Singapore.
 The Board recognizes U.S. accountants registered with the American Institute of Certified Public Accountants.